drnoir/A-Frame_RoomCreator/README.md

 ### Typical Example of using the Room Component
 An example of two entities using the room component to generate two separate maps, as show in the examples in index.html of this repo.
-To pass custum textures, you must also load the textures into A-frame assets and pass the component the ID of the asset.
+To pass custom textures, you must also load the textures into A-frame assets and pass the component the ID of the asset.

 Include the room.js or room.min.js component code

     <script src="room.js"></script>

-Add the room componenet to an entity
+Add the room component to an entity

      <!-- rooms component examples-->
      <a-entity id ="room" room="mapToLoad:mapTest; wallColor:red; wallTexture:brick;"></a-entity>